devHanif-git/productivityHelper/Testing.md

 ---

 ## Known Bugs (not fix yet)
-- when send /done it say marks as done but not not remove from list
+- when send /done it say marks as done but not not remove from list (mby delay because later on when i check again it remove, or mby i restart the bot that why)
 - when use /assignment, /todos, /tasks it show data but not [ID:] because it being filter so i thought its id 1, when i update it, its not.
 -